Conveniently Located to Serve Bergen County and all of North Jersey

 Roughly half of all adults over age 50 in the United States live with some vein problem, whether it’s a bulging varicose vein or a network of smaller spider veins.
 If you have spider veins on your legs, feet, or face, board-certified dermatologist Dr. Aanand Geria can help.
-At Geria Dermatology — his top-rated practice in Rutherford, New Jersey — he provides comprehensive treatment options, including sclerotherapy and surface laser treatments, for bothersome spider veins.
+At Geria Dermatology — his top-rated practice in Rutherford, New Jersey — he provides comprehensive treatment options for bothersome spider veins.
 To learn more, call the office or book your appointment online today.

 Frequently Asked Questions

 Spider veins, which get their name from their web-like appearance, are a milder type of varicose vein that occurs closer to the surface of your skin.
 Often red or blue, spider veins form a visible network that may cover a small or a large area of skin.
 Facial spider veins otherwise known as "broken blood vessels" may be brought on by hormone changes, long-term or intense sun exposure, and injury.

 Surface laser treatments are a safe, effective, and noninvasive way to treat spider veins and small varicose veins.
 The laser is especially useful for treating facial spider veins, or those mainly caused by hormonal changes or sun damage.
 Although this treatment is sometimes called a laser “surgery” for visible spider and varicose veins, it doesn’t involve any incisions or anesthesia.
 Instead, it uses a handheld device that delivers intense pulses of laser energy directly into the unwanted veins, effectively sealing them shut and making them less visible.
 Surface laser treatments target spider veins without damaging any of the surrounding tissues, which means potential side effects are minimal, and you can resume your day once the procedure is over.
 Some spider veins require multiple surface laser treatments to disappear entirely, and Dr. Geria lets you know what course of treatment to expect.